pivotal/docs-tap/tap-gui/catalog/catalog-operations.md

       -f VALUES-FILE
     ```

-1. Verify the status of this update by running:
+3. Verify the status of this update by running:

     ```console
     tanzu package installed list
     ```

-## <a id='install-demo'></a> Installing demo apps and their catalogs
+## <a id='install-demo'></a> Install demo apps and their catalogs

-To set up one of our demos, you can choose between a blank or a sample catalog.
+To set up one of the demos, you can choose a blank catalog or a sample catalog.

 ### <a id='yelb-system'></a> Yelb system